 Amanda grew up in Cape Town, spending much time outdoors from a young age with parents who went on exciting outdoor birding and safari adventures in Southern Africa.
-She gained a further appreciation for natural history taking Zoology and Botany in first year B.Sc. before focusing on microbial and biochemical technologies.
+She gained a further appreciation for natural history taking Zoology and Botany in first year B.Sc. before focusing her studies on Microbiology and Biochemistry.
 She's also a registered tour guide and combines her knowledge of birding and ecotourism to organise our tours around Cape Town and further afield.
 She's been the Operations Manager of Cape Town Pelagics for over 8 years and has successfully organised dozens of pelagic trips, quite an achievement in one of the windiest places on earth!
 Amanda is a keen hiker and cyclist and has represented South Africa in international cycling competitions.

 Callan has had a life-long dedication to birds and founded Birding Africa when he was still a university student.
 Since then, he has led over 100 tours and expeditions to 23 African countries, both for Birding Africa and British and American bird tour companies.
 Callan has acted as a consultant for the BBC Natural History Unit and has even shown Bill Oddie some of the birds around Cape Town!